-After two or three times of almost stepping on your cat or tripping over them in the dark, you may want your cat to choose to spend their time in a place other than your staircase.
+After two or three times of almost stepping on your cat or tripping over them in the dark, you may wonder, why does my cat sleep on the stairs?
 This is understandable, as neither yours nor your cat really enjoys these accidental interactions.

 However, because the desire to be high up is an instinct and not just a habit, it can be difficult to discourage this behavior.
 If you can, it may be a good idea to provide alternatives to the stairs for your cat, such as a nice cat tree, or cat tower.